WrightESD/knob.io/README.md

 On the Pi run the daemon with the command: sudo ./knobio_daemon_alpha

 The Makefile is non-functional at this point so you must manually compile using the above command.

+Note: On the system daemon where daemon is being installed libasound2-dev must be installed first.